 When we think about teaching, we usually think about what goes on in the classroom, but most student learning occurs outside the classroom.
-Planning assignments and out-of-class activities is even more important than planning for class meetings.
+Planning assignments and out-of-class activities are even more important than planning for class meetings.
 A syllabus typically contains such a plan, with assignments correlated with topics to be discussed in class.
-Like a contract, a syllabus should help students understand both their responsibilities and yours.
+As a contract, a syllabus should help students understand both their responsibilities and yours.

 Constructing your syllabus will force you to begin thinking about the practicalities of what you must give up in order to achieve the most important objectives within the limitations of time, place, students, and resources.
-1f you have taught the course before, what worked?
+If you have taught the course before, what worked?
 What didn’t?

 How Much Student Time Does Your Course Involve?
 It is easy to imagine that your course is the only one your students are taking.
 After all, it is the only one you see.
 Exactly how many hours you have and are taking up is rather important.

 What Should be in the Syllabus?
 There is no one model.
 Take the following as suggestions, not rules.